ConnectThink/WP-SCSS/readme.md

 This plugin will only work with .scss format.

 ##Changelog
+* 1.2.1
+  Change set version option to update if already exists
 * 1.2.0
   Fixed a bug where directory inputs were not getting sanitized [@mmcev106](https://github.com/ConnectThink/WP-SCSS/pull/66) Made the missing directory warning also display if a specified path is a file [@mmcev106](https://github.com/ConnectThink/WP-SCSS/pull/65)